wolfbiter/kane-quneo-mixxx/README.md

 + The sync button (described in DJ Mode (13)) is still active so that visualizers between decks may be synced.

 ### III) Customizing This Preset
-+ documentation TODO
++ I've incorporated some tweakable parameters, but of course you can hack on any part of the preset!
+  - Look for the **(GV) Global Variables** in your instance of kane-quneo-preset/mixxx-controls/KANE_QuNeo_scripts.js for a list of available parameters and their descriptions.
-+ EXAMPLE: The sensitivity of the scratches can be modified by tweaking the KANE_QuNeo.scratchSpeed variable in kane-quneo-mixxx/mixxx-controls/KANE_QuNeo_scripts.js (make sure to reinstall after modifying!).
+  - EXAMPLE: The sensitivity of the scratches can be modified by changed the KANE_QuNeo.scratchSpeed variable (make sure Mixxx rereads the preset after modifying!).
++ You can also customize visualizer LEDs.
+  - Check out the the comments and code for the functions KANE_QuNeo.playerSequence and KANE_QuNeo.visualize in kane-quneo-preset/mixxx-controls/KANE_QuNeo_scripts.js - they're also in (GV) Global Variables, just below the tweakable parameters.

 ### IV) Troubleshooting
 #####1.
 LED's out of whack: